isajidmanzoor/intro/README.md

-Hi viewer, I am Sajid Manzoor, I hold BS Information Technology degree.
+I am Sajid Manzoor, I hold BS Information Technology degree.
 I have 1 year of experience in Software QA and Testing.

 As a Software Quality Assurance Engineer, I will be responsible for the quality of your product.